 The hierarchical global clock network feeds resources within the eFPGA fabric.
-The global clock trunk runs vertically up and down the center of the core (gray stripe in the following figure), sourced by global clock muxes at the top and bottom of the global trunk.
+The global clock trunk runs vertically up and down the center of the core (the gray stripe in the following figure), sourced by global clock muxes at the top and bottom of the global trunk.
 The sources driven on the trunk are then distributed to all clock regions on both the left and right halves of the core.

-Within Speedcore eFPGAs, there is a second clock network available at the periphery of core, the interface clock network.
+Within Speedcore eFPGAs there is a second clock network, the interface clock network, available at the periphery of core.
 As the name implies, the intent of these clocks is to facilitate the construction of interface logic within the eFPGA core operating on the same clock domain as local logic in the surrounding host ASIC.
 The clocks connect to the core through the surrounding interface clusters, allowing for clock signals to be driven both into and out of the core.

-These two networks are shown in the two figures below.
+The two clock networks are detailed in the following two figures: